 W4.
-BGI agrees with the delineation of the B-series BVW with the exception of an area adjacent to flag B19.
-Hydric soil indicators, consisting of a depleted B-horizon with prominent redoximorphic concentrations within 12 inches of the soil surface, and hydrophytic vegetation, including poison ivy and sensitive fern, were observed upgradient of flag B19.
+BETA agrees with the delineation of the B-Series BVW with the exception of an area adjacent to flag B19.
+Hydric soil indicators, consisting of a depleted B-horizon with prominent redoximorphic concentrations within 12 inches of the soil surface, and hydrophytic vegetation, including poison ivy (Toxicodendron radicans) and sensitive fern, were observed upgradient of flag B19.

-Flagging within this area should be revised to encompass the wetland indicators described.
+Flagging within this area should be revised to encompass the wetland indicators described above.